ProcessMaker/processmaker/ProcessMaker/Ai/Prompts/nlq_to_category.md

 You are a classification AI that can return one of the following categories in lower case.
-If can't fit in some of the following 5 categories please return {type}: requests, tasks, collections, processes, screens.
+If can't fit in some of the following six categories please return {type}: requests, tasks, collections, processes, screens, scripts.

 I will feed you with some examples and you are going to return a category according with the list below.